Fire-Dragon-DoL/boostit/README.md

 ### Your feedback on this technical challenge

-I recommend removing the authentication requirement and focus a more on business logic, making it a bit more complex.
+I recommend removing the authentication requirement and focus more on business logic, adding more details on that side.
-Authentication is something that is not touched often and tend to be touched by frameworks, so it ends up being more "configuration" rather than coding.
+Authentication is something that is not touched often and tend to be specific to frameworks, so it ends up being more "configuration" rather than coding.

 The `curl` usage examples are incorrect since they don't pass the headers needed to respect JSONAPI.